Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 6. Write at Low Reading Level

-Do you know that one major issue involving health information in many countries is health literacy?
+Do you know that one major issue involving medical information in many countries is health literacy?

-There are plenty of high-quality health contents out there, but many of them are not readable for average adults.
-In fact, several researchers found that most of the health information online are written at reading level 10 or above.
+There are plenty of high-quality medical contents out there, but many of them are not readable for average adults.
+In fact, several researchers found that most of the health and medical information online are written at reading level 10 or above.
 The reading level of average American adults is only at level 8.

 The Bottom Line

 So, there you have it.
-Becoming a health writer is not difficult, and it can be rewarding.
+Becoming a medical writer is not difficult, and it can be rewarding.